cableguy99/docs/docs/wp-and-research/economics-paper.md

 ### Scope

-This document describes Tao’s initial draft for the Tao blockchain’s economics system.
+This document describes Taos' initial draft for the Tao blockchain’s economics system.

 ## Masternodes

-- **Masternodes** are full-nodes that create, verify and validate new blocks in Tao’s platform.
+- **Masternodes** are full-nodes that create, verify and validate new blocks in Taos' platform.

 - **Masternode Candidate**: Any account can deposit 50K TAO using the official on-chain governance d-app to become a Masternode Candidate.
 50K TAO deposit can earn staking rewards.